Workplace InvestigationsPosted in : How do I handle it NI on 15 February 2016

 I am an HR manager and I have been investigating an allegation that one of our employees has been sending our confidential information to a competitor without any prior authorisation.
 I have taken several witness statements as part of my investigation, but given the gravity of the allegations, I don’t propose to meet with the employee in question.
 Instead, the disciplinary panel can put the allegations to him during the hearing, which I have already invited him to attend.
 Am I safe to proceed, without asking the employee in question to take part in my investigation?

-The short answer to
+The short answer to your question, is no.

 Already a subscriber?